 RIGHT: December 23, 2012

-Take Shape for Life is a very cost effective affordable program for most.
-To start with, there are no monthly coaching costs (found with so many popular programs).
-All you pay for is your food, which is ordered on a monthly basis.
-For approximately $11-12/day, you get five meals - it's hard to eat cheaper than that - plus the cost of making your lean & green meal.
-Average food cost is around $330/month per individual.
+OPTAvia is a very cost effective affordable program for most.
+To start with, there are no monthly coaching costs (found with so many popular programs; instead, health coaches get compensated directly from OPTAvia/Medifast).
+All you pay for is your food/"fuelings", which are ordered on a monthly basis.
+For approximately $13/day, you get five "fuelings" - it's hard to eat cheaper than that - plus the cost of making your lean & green meal.
+Average OPTAvia food cost is around $380/month per individual ($18.95 for box of 7 fuelings; 20 boxes will be needed per month.
+This means that each of the "fuelings" come out to about $2.50).
 [When I figured out my monthly food costs at supermarkets and restaurants, this turned out to be a real bargain for me.
 Do the math for yourself.
 Figure out what you spend on all food for a week (this includes everything - Ralphs/Vons supermarkets, restaurants, etc) and make your own comparision.
 Food is generally ordered on a monthly basis for convenience and to gain you free shipping of your orders.
 You might also take into consideration the costs of remaining obese (costs associated with several chronic diseases and possibly medications).
 For most of us, it's a no-brainer.]

-For a comprehensive overview, I have annotated the TSFL Quick Start guide to include my coaching pearls to explain the program more fully.
+For a comprehensive overview, I had annotated the old TSFL Quick Start guide to include my coaching pearls to explain the program more fully.
+This advice remains unchanged for the OPTAvia re-branding.
 Click here to really understand ALL of the specifics of the plan.

 As mentioned, losing weight is not the only goal, but it is the first one upon which we focus.
 To help keep it off, it's important that one develops what TSFL co-founder Dr. Wayne Scott Andersen calls "Habits of Health."
 Learn what motivates our day-to-day behaviors and it's possible to make intelligent decisions throughout life.
 This is essential to keeping the obesity hounds at bay and living life to its fullest.
 Dr. Andersen has written a book and an accompanying workbook on this subject.
 Studies show that people who develop these habits of health find it easier to maintain their weight loss.
 To help individuals get started on the road to optimum health, Dr. Andersen initiated a 30 day challenge that incorporates lessons from his books.
 Learn more about it here.